microhomie/microhomie/README.rst

 Install
 -------

-Download the `latest image <https://github.com/microhomie/microhomie/releases>`_ and flash it like any MircoPython image to your ESP8266 device.
+Download the `latest Microhomie v1 image <https://github.com/microhomie/microhomie/releases/tag/v1.0.0>`_ and flash it like any MircoPython image to your ESP8266 device.
 I.E:

 .. code-block:: shell